How to Make Snow Ice Cream Recipe

 - Dig in….and remember….this ice cream is made of snow.
 It’s not hand churned artisan ice cream made from cream that came from cows living on the grounds of Buckingham Palace.

-And if you’re feeling super adventurous….top is with this Homemade Chocolate Magic Shell!
-Now if you really had your heart set on some creamy, rich indulgence and the kids have had their fun…may I suggest THIS crazy, insane ice cream or maybe something a bit nutty. 🙂 Your choice.
+And if you’re feeling super adventurous….top your easy to make Snow Ice Cream recipe with this Homemade Chocolate Magic Shell!
+Now if you really had your heart set on some creamy, rich indulgence and the kids have had their fun…may I suggest THIS crazy, insane ice cream or maybe something a bit nutty. 🙂 And if you’re still feeling pretty plain vanilla but have the time to make the real deal…this Vanilla Ice Cream recipe is the BEST EVER.
+Your choice.
 Happy Snow Day!
-May your kids not miss another day of school this year.
+Fingers crossed that your kids may not miss another day of school this year.

 How to Make Snow Ice Cream